7 Min Read

 How Can TMJ Affect Your Smile?

 TMJ can quite literally keep you from smiling at all.
 Since the temporomandibular joint is responsible for your ability to smile, any pain in the area may make movement in the mouth difficult.

-TMJ can also create additional wear on your teeth, particularly if you have the disorder as a result of teeth-grinding.
+TMJ can also create additional wear on your teeth, particularly if you have the disorder as a result of teeth grinding.
 As your jaws continue to place pressure on one another, your tooth enamel will begin to break down and eventually cause your teeth to fracture.

 Additionally, your teeth will begin to shift to accommodate the added pressure.
 This movement will disturb your bite position and potentially increase the amount of pain you already have.

-How is TMJ Diagnosed?
+How Is TMJ Diagnosed?

 It’s important to locate a dentist who has experience recognizing and treating TMJ.
-Because the disorder is so often misdiagnosed, an inaccurate treatment option is often prescribed, which can either be ineffective or make the disorder worse.
+Because the disorder is often misdiagnosed, an inaccurate treatment option is often prescribed, which can either be ineffective or make the disorder worse.

 At La Jolla Cosmetic Dentistry & Orthodontics, we start your diagnosis by listening to your dental concerns and locating the areas where you have pain.
 We’ll perform a dental examination and take digital x-rays so that we can get a better idea of what is causing your discomfort.